WHMCS/developer-docs/themes/child-themes.md

 A Child Theme is a theme that inherits templates and assets from another theme, referred to as the Parent Theme.

-With a Child Theme, your theme only needs to contain the templates you wish to customise and change.
-For CSS/styling only customisations, your theme doesn't have to contain any template files at all.
+With a Child Theme, your theme only needs to contain the template files you wish to customise and change.
+For CSS styling-only customisations, your theme doesn't have to contain any template files at all.

-The result is a smaller theme that's easier to maintain, and that automatically receives updates to template files which are not customised, making applying software updates faster, easier and more automated.
+The result is a smaller theme that's easier to maintain, and that automatically receives updates to template files that are not customised, making applying software updates faster, easier, and more automated.

 A Child Theme is the recommended way to customise WHMCS as of WHMCS 8.

-## Why use a Child Theme?
+### Why Use a Child Theme?

+There are two main reasons to use Child Themes:

-1. Separation of Customisations - A child theme can be used to make modifications to any part of a theme in a way that keeps those customisations separate from the Parent Theme's files.
+1. Separation of Customisations — A Child Theme can be used to customise any part of a parent theme in a way that keeps those customisations separate from the Parent Theme's files.
-2. Simplified Maintenance/Updates - Using a Child theme has the benefit of referencing all non-customised files from the Parent Theme, making updates easier by having changes in the parent theme automatically take effect within the Child Theme.
+2. Simplified Maintenance and Updates — Using a Child Theme has the benefit of referencing all uncustomised files from the Parent Theme.
+This makes updates easier by having changes in the Parent Theme automatically take effect within the Child Theme.

 ## What is a Parent Theme?

-A parent theme is a complete theme which includes all of the required WHMCS template files and assets for the theme to work.
+A parent theme is a complete theme that includes all of the WHMCS template files and assets that the theme requires in order to work.

-The `Six` and `Twenty-One` themes that ship by default with WHMCS are both Parent Theme's.
+The `Six` and `Twenty-One` themes that ship by default with WHMCS are both Parent Themes.

-## Geting Started
+## Getting Started

+You can use these steps to create a Child Theme:

-### 1. Create a Child Theme folder
+### 1. Create a Child Theme Folder

 First, create a new folder in the `templates` directory.

-The directory needs a name.
+The new directory needs a name.
 For example, `mytheme`.

 {{% notice tip %}}
-Theme directory names should be a single word, consisting of only lowercase letters and numbers, hyphens and underscores.
+Names should only contain lowercase letters, numbers, hyphens, and underscores.
+They cannot include spaces.
 {{% /notice %}}

-### 2. Create a theme.yaml file
+### 2. Create a theme.yaml File

-Next, you'll need to create a theme.yaml file which tells WHMCS this is a Child Theme, and defines the Parent Theme to be used.
+Next, you'll need to create a `theme.yaml` file to indicate to WHMCS that this is a Child Theme.
+It must define the Parent Theme to be used.

-The sample below defines a name, author and parent theme of "twenty-one".
+The sample below defines a name, author, and parent theme (`twenty-one`).

 ```
 # My Theme Configuration File